psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 Let’s deal with input data.

 The *Project name* is your Coverity Scan project name as seen in web UI.
-Usually it’s the same as GitHub project name (`owner-name/repo-name`), in which case you can use convinient `APPVEYOR_REPO_NAME` built‐in variable for it.
+Usually it’s the same as GitHub project name (`owner-name/repo-name`), in which case you can use convenient `APPVEYOR_REPO_NAME` built‐in variable for it.

 The *Project token* is used by Coverity Scan for automated build submissions.
-You can examine and regenerate it in your Coverity Scan web GUI *Project Settings* page.
+You can examine and regenerate it in your Coverity Scan web GUI ‘Project Settings’ page.
 The token is meant to be kept in secret, so it is a good practice to use AppVeyor [Secure Variables][url-appveyor-secure-variables] feature to encrypt it:
 {% highlight yaml %}
 environment:
     CoverityProjectToken: